Aleksei Bugayev: Personal life and death

-Bugayev had issues with alcohol addiction throughout his adult life and retired early from playing football at the age of 29.
+Bugayev had issues with alcohol addiction throughout his adult life and retired from football at the age of 29.
 He worked for a recycling business after retirement but turned to crime to pay for his alcohol debts.

 On 28 October 2023, Bugayev was arrested in Krasnodar in possession of 495 grams of mephedrone.
 On 24 September 2024, he pled guilty to drug distribution and was sentenced to 9.5 years of imprisonment.
 While imprisoned, Bugayev sought to enlist in the military to participate in the war against Ukraine.

-On 29 December 2024, Bugayev was killed fighting for Russia in its invasion of Ukraine.
+On 29 December 2024, Bugayev was reported to have been killed in action the previous day.
 Due to his death in the war zone, his body could not be immediately recovered.
+According to his family, the correct date of death is 3 December 2024, when he went missing in action after failing to complete his combat task.
+His funeral took place on 19 January 2025 in an undisclosed location in Voronezh Oblast.

+Bugayev was married three times and had two daughters, each from the two previous marriages.